zhengyicoding/billsplit_final/README.md

 #### Step 4

-Return to the root directory and run seeder file to import the 1000 sample data items into the data collections:
+Return to the root directory and run seeder file to import the 1000 expense sample data items into the data collections:

 ```
 node ./db/seeder.js